-The Conservation & Science Department’s mission is to provide ex situ support for in situ conservation.
-We accomplish our goals through participation and leadership in conservation efforts on-grounds and throughout our region, and by supporting conservation and science programs worldwide.
+The Conservation & Science department’s mission is to provide ex situ support for in situ conservation.
+We accomplish our goals through participation and leadership in conservation efforts at the Phoenix Zoo, throughout our region and worldwide.

-We also encourage global activism by offering conservation grants to selected individuals who apply through our yearly conservation grant program.
+We also encourage global activism by offering conservation grants to selected individuals who apply through our Conservation & Science Grant program.
 Priority is given to proposals that demonstrate a measurable, common-sense approach to conservation and science issues, appropriate research methodologies, effective knowledge sharing and capacity building strategies, ex situ support of in situ conservation and active involvement of local communities.
-The Phoenix Zoo Conservation & Science Grants are small grants intended to provide seed money or to fund critical components of conservation programs.
+The Zoo’s grants are intended to provide seed money or to fund critical components of conservation programs.
 Grant requests must not exceed $3,000 per award.

 Phoenix Zoo Conservation Grant Guidelines (33kb PDF)